aryanptel/Master-Thesis/Spawn Multiple robots/Instructions.md

 Here's an overview of the file structure and key components:

-main.launch: This launch file is the entry point.
-It loads the simulation world and includes another launch file called robots.launch. robots.launch: This file orchestrates the spawning of robots.
+**main.launch**: This launch file is the entry point.
+It loads the simulation world and includes another launch file called robots.launch.
+**robots.launch**: This file orchestrates the spawning of robots.
 It references one_robot.launch twice, with different initial positions and unique names for each robot.
-Care should be taken to maintain the correct format for initial positions. one_robot.launch: This launch file sets up a state publisher and spawns a single robot into the Gazebo simulation.
+Care should be taken to maintain the correct format for initial positions.
+**one_robot.launch**: This launch file sets up a state publisher and spawns a single robot into the Gazebo simulation.
 To control each robot individually, you can use the following commands:

 ```